100. Using the data on first generation, low income professionals to help create high performance teams | Gorick NG

 [00:04:59] – Doug Foulkes

-So I think taking on board what you said around your thoughts of work, do you think that the world is doing work right at the moment or are we missing a beach, do you think?
+So I think taking on board what you said around your thoughts of work, do you think that the world is doing work right at the moment or are we missing the mark, do you think?

 [00:05:10] – Sara Barkat

-I don’t think I can answer on the world, the whole entire world.
-From what I’ve seen.
-Some people are happy with their work.
+I don’t think I can answer that for the entire world.
+From what I’ve seen, some people are happy with their work.
 A lot of people are not happy with their work.
-So I don’t think you can either say that it’s doing work right or that it’s not doing work right.
+I don’t think you can say that it’s doing work right or that it’s not doing work right.
 Some places are doing better.
 Some places are doing worse.
-And there’s a whole lot of different situations.
+And there are many different situations.

 [00:05:38] – Claire Haidar

 So let’s narrow it down.
-I totally respect that.
-You know, you don’t want to speak on behalf of the world and that there’s nuances that we have to account for.
-So the fact that so many, particularly in the US, this is very much a US thing, they start their careers out with this enormous amount of debt on their studies.
+I totally respect that you don’t want to speak on behalf of the world and that there’s nuances that we have to account for.
+So many, particularly in the US, start their careers with an enormous amount of debt on their studies.
 Let’s focus in on that.
-Do you feel that that is broken or wrong and needs to be reengineered?
+Do you feel that this system is broken or wrong and needs to be reengineered?

 [00:06:10] – Sara Barkat